Gran Turismo 7 Teased During Playstation 5 Debut Stream

 Gran Turismo is coming back!

 A new PlayStation naturally means that the latest installment of the Gran Turismo racing franchise is on the way.
 Thankfully, Sony didn't make the sim racing world wait too long to see the game and showed off a teaser for it during the PlayStation 5 reveal stream.
-Gran Turismo 7 is on the way.
+Gran Turismo 7 is on the way, but the video doesn't provide any indication of when Gran Turismo 7 might arrive.

 Unfortunately, Kazunori Yamauchi, the boss of Gran Turismo developer Polyphony Digital, didn't have much to share about the new installment in the franchise.
 He promised players would have lots of fun in the campaign mode, though.